UltimateGG/TradingViewHook/README.md

 # Usage
 1. Download the latest build _(No public JAR available yet, clone the repo if you know how to build one for yourself)_
-2. Input your Binance API key and secret in the `login.yml` file
+2. Run the bot once to generate the files with `java -jar tradingviewhook.jar`
-3. Customize the `config.yml` file to your liking
+3. Input your Binance API key and secret in the `login.yml` file
-4. Run the bot with `java -jar tradingviewbot.jar`
+4. Customize the `config.yml` file to your liking
 5. Head over to the TradingView web panel, make sure you are on your desired time-frame and coin, add your strategy to the chart, and in the **Strategy Tester** tab, click on the Create Alert button (Alarm Clock)

 ![TradingView Setup](addalert.png "TradingView Setup")